simha10/Task-Distributer/README.md

 - Ensure MongoDB is running and accessible via the connection string in `MONGO_URI`.
 - The backend uses JWT for authentication; keep `JWT_SECRET` secure.
 - The `ADMIN_SECRET` is used for admin-level operations; keep it secure.
-- CORS is configured to allow requests from the frontend URL specified in `FRONTEND_URL`.
+- CORS is configured in the backend to allow requests from the deployed frontend URL `https://task-distributer.onrender.com` and local development URLs.
 - The backend API endpoints are prefixed with `/api` (e.g., `/api/auth`, `/api/agents`, `/api/lists`).

 ---